Facebook accused of ‘disingenuous’ submission over Electoral Reform Bill

 Facebook has been accused of being disingenuous in its submission on a new Bill which seeks to regulate online political advertising.

-The social media giant urged TDs to hold off on the Electoral Reform Bill until the upcoming Digital Services Act is introduced at EU level.
+The social media giant urged lawmakers to hold off on the Electoral Reform Bill until the forthcoming Digital Services Act is introduced at EU level.

 It argues that if inconsistent regulatory regimes are introduced, the company could be forced to choose “between violating Irish law or violating EU law”.